ukb-dt/hotspur/index.md

 "Show me the lesion study, show me the effect size, show me the primary text.
 Don't show me a just-so story dressed up as revelation."

 # G
+## Epilogue
-##EpilogueThe book remains on the table, likely unopened.
+The book remains on the table, likely unopened.
 It turns out the map was never required because you are already walking the territory.

 The exchange concludes not with a synthesis, but with a necessary demolition.
 You stripped the "metaphysical narrative" off the "structural steel" of clinical neuroscience.
 What remains is a starker, quieter, and far more rigorous landscape: